 If applicants with comparable traits to other applicants, and the fiscal means, wish to pay more than market value, then they should be shown appreciation, not castigation, for their generous contributions to The Most Amazing College ecosystem.

-Our contribution to lexicaliztation is "boostering" - bidding for admission and acting as a booster for scholarships and capital projects, or pre-alumni giving if you will.
+Our contribution to lexicaliztation is "bidstering" - bidding for admission and acting as a booster for scholarships and capital projects, or pre-alumni giving if you will.

 Bidding will start at the full enrollment for your child, and for the full costs of a scholarship candidate (currently projected at $330,000 per candidate), plus $10,000 to support other needs of the scholarship candidate over the three years because it is likely they and their families need assistance to travel to and from our locations, and other costs/items not in the budget that others might naturally have already.

-Our capital wish list will receive the balance of the winning bid.
+Our capital wish list, fiscal stability fund, and expansion of The MAC ecosystem, receive the balance of the winning bid.

 The bidding aspect allows families to give now, so they can see the fruits of their labor, and limits or eliminates the need for the "alumni harassment hustle".

-Why contribute afterwards when you can't enjoy the capital improvements and see the benefits of scholarship candidates in the present?
+Why contribute after graduation, when you can't enjoy the ecosystem buildout, benefits for the whole cohort now, especially of scholarship candidates in the present?

 If you don't think that legacy considerations, back-room conversations, or hand-shake deals on the golf course don't occur, then you live in fantasy land.

-Additionally, a student that can't afford to go to an institution even with some type of fiscal assistance, who's spot is taken by someone with the fiscal ability to pay, is ostensibly bidding by another name - this includes significant increases of institutions seeking international applicants because they pay full costs.
+Additionally, a student that can't afford to go to an institution even with some type of fiscal assistance, who's spot is taken by someone with the fiscal ability to pay, is ostensibly bidding by another name - technically Need-Aware Admissions.
+Finally, this includes significant increases of institutions seeking international applicants because they pay full costs.

 Schools have bid for students and athletes by way of scholarships, and of course with the advent of N.I.L. (name image likeness) deals, the level and leverage of bidding is exploding.